 In 2014, the Foundation awarded $450,000 to the community.
 In 2015, the Foundation awarded $416,777.00 to the community.
-Recipients for 2015 included: the Arkansas City Area Arts Council to establish a “seeds mentoring” program to facilitate local artists seeking growth in their discipline and as well as growth of the Arkansas City Arts Program; the City of Arkansas City to pay for a master plan for Wilson Park and the additional 4.5 acre vacated hospital parcel located North of Birch Avenue, between 1st and 2nd Streets; the Cherokee Strip Land Rush Museum to complete installation of HVAC for its Theater area and updating its sound system; Cowley College for musical instruments and to initiate a Theater in the round featuring William Shakespeare’s “A Mid-Summer Night’s Dream” will be performed; the Arkansas City Public Library to assist in converting micro-film to digital; the Chaplain Nature Center for rebuilding the staircase, providing access to the lower Forrest flood plain; and the Burford Renovation Project, which will celebrate its completion in the fall of 2016.
+Recipients for 2015 included: the Arkansas City Area Arts Council to establish a “seeds mentoring” program to facilitate local artists seeking growth in their discipline and as well as growth of the Arkansas City Arts Program; the City of Arkansas City to pay for a master plan for Wilson Park and the additional 4.5 acre vacated hospital parcel located North of Birch Avenue, between 1st and 2nd Streets; the Cherokee Strip Land Rush Museum to complete installation of HVAC for its Theater area and updating its sound system; Cowley College for musical instruments and to initiate a Theater in the round featuring William Shakespeare’s “A Mid-Summer Night’s Dream” will be performed; the Arkansas City Public Library to assist in converting micro-film to digital; the Chaplain Nature Center for rebuilding the staircase, providing access to the lower Forrest flood plain; and the Burford Renovation Project, which celebrated its completion in the fall of 2016.

 Otis W. Morrow, local Attorney, assisted Ms. Wilkins in creating the Foundation and is serving as a Member of its Board of Trustees.
 Ms. Wilkins cousins, C. Grant Wilkins and James M. Wilkins, both prominent business men of Denver, Colorado, also serve as Trustees by appointment of Ms. Wilkins.
 Karen E. Zeller, a local business woman is the fourth Trustee.